 The Freeze EP is associated with feeling terror.
 When the Freeze EP is activated, there can be panic attacks or agoraphobia.
 The Freeze EP also tends to be wary of unfamiliar people and situations and is frightened of being witnessed by others.

 The Submit EP is the emotional part that brings up feelings of shame.
 It includes behaviors such as being passive as a strategy for feeling safe, or being a ‘good girl’ and care-taking as ways to create feelings of safety.
-Depression and self-loathing are also associated with the Submit EP.
+Depression and self-loathing are associated with the Submit EP.

 The Attachment Cry EP is often experienced as the needy part of the personality.
 This is the part that tends to act childlike in efforts to get care from others.
 The Attachment Cry EP, since it couldn’t just cry out for help, instead adapts by expressing feelings of helplessness, or using charm as an attempt to receive care.